sparcopen/do-a-doathon/guide/giant_shoulders.md

 * Trying to contribute to a citizen science project as a group
 * Trying to re-run an analysis based on the original or on new data
 * Document data, metadata, standards, use or reuse
-* Make a movie/ song / other piece of art about any of the above

 * How to identify issues to work on
   - Get participants to come up with new ideas and post them before the event